CornellLabofOrnithology/ebirdst/README.md

 Quick Start
 -----------

-This quick start guide show how to download example data and plot abundance values similar to how they are plotted for the [eBird Status and Trends Abundance animations](https://ebird.org/science/status-and-trends/woothr/abundance-map-weekly).
+This quick start guide shows how to download example data and plot abundance values similar to how they are plotted for the [eBird Status and Trends Abundance animations](https://ebird.org/science/status-and-trends/woothr/abundance-map-weekly).